Residency Program Structure

 In choosing a research project, whether basic science or clinical, the resident should initially consult the Clinical Research Coordinator.
 She will be able to give guidance and counsel for IRB paperwork.
 In the case of clinical projects, the resident will be put in touch with the appropriate faculty member who will serve as sponsor on the project.

 During the three-month research/elective rotation, two weeks are provided for learning the disciplines of audiology, speech-language pathology, physical therapy, and allergy.
-Angela Shoup, MD, puts together a concise, effective schedule for the two-week period encompassing useful experience in all these areas.
+Angela Shoup, M.D., creates a concise, effective schedule for the two-week period encompassing useful experience in all these areas.